8 days / 7 nights

 *This tour is designed for children aged 15 years old and up.

 Kintetsu International Express (Oceania) is an ATAS accredited travel agent in Australia, a member of the Australian Federation of Travel Agents.
 In Australia, we specialise in arranging Corporate and Group Travel for businesses, schools, religious groups and cultural organisations.
-We have Travel Centres in Sydney and Melbourne serving our Australian customers and offices in Cairns, Gold Coast and Auckland handling Japanese inbound tours.
+We have Travel Centres in Sydney serving our Australian customers and offices in Cairns, Gold Coast and Auckland handling Japanese inbound tours.
 We are also an authorised travel agent to sell Japan Rail Pass and Kintetsu Rail Pass in Australia

 Kintetsu International belongs to the travel arm of the Kintetsu Group, a multi-billion-dollar conglomerate which operates a major Japanese rail system, bus & freight forwarding companies, department stores, restaurants & hotel chains.
 We have more than 150 offices in Japan and more than 40 overseas offices worldwide.
 Utilising our global network, we guide our customers to every location around the globe with quality and dependable services.